anzejarni/php-vlc-recorder/README.md

 web-vlc-recorder
 ================

-Application for scheduled recording of stream to MP3.
+Application for scheduled recording of stream location to MP3.
 Developed for a local web radio station to record their live shows for archiving.

 This Application requires:
 - Unix/Linux OS